Guardian teams up with New York Times over Snowden documents

 "In a climate of intense pressure from the UK government, the Guardian decided to bring in a US partner to work on the GCHQ documents provided by Edward Snowden.
 We are working in partnership with the NYT and others to continue reporting these stories," the Guardian said in a statement.

-Representatives of the Times did not immediately respond to requests for comment from Reuters.
+Representatives for the Guardian and the Times did not immediately respond to requests for comment from Reuters.

 However, a source familiar with the matter said the partnership deal had been struck several weeks ago and that Jill Abramson, the Times' executive editor, was personally involved in negotiating it.